 - excessive caffeine use

 If you’ve had some sort of breast surgery- nerve damage may interfere with let down.

 Tips To Help You Facilitate A Let-Down

-You might’ve heard that placing a warm compress can help with clogged ducks.
+You might’ve heard that placing a warm compress (this thing is seriously the best thing ever) can help with clogged ducks.
 The same concept goes in facilitating a let-down reflex.

 Some other tips is to take a deep breath, relax, take a hot shower, drink some water, or massage your breasts prior to nursing.